travelgateX/documentation-site/content/getting-started/_index.md

 +++
 title = "Getting Started"
-pagetitle = "Getting Started: Learning The Basics" description = "" weight = 1
+pagetitle = "Get Started with TravelgateX" description = ""
+weight = 1
 alwaysopen = false
 isDirectory=false
 +++

-Information to start developing
+Welcome to TravelgateX!
+Get familiar with the TravelgateX products and explore their features:

 {{%custom-children%}}